urvaksh/sheldon/README.md

 ```

 #### Why is it called Sheldon?
-For those of you who live in a parallell glaxy where you have not heard of [The Big Bang Theory](http://http://the-big-bang-theory.com/), Sheldon is one of the characters in this popular sit-com.
+For those of you who live in a parallel universe where you have not heard of [The Big Bang Theory](http://http://the-big-bang-theory.com/), Sheldon is one of the characters in this popular sit-com.
 For those of you who know about The Big Bang Theory, you know Sheldon is the best thing that happened to the world!

-Most promiment of Sheldon's many traits is that he does not like any sort of change and complains even about even the littlest things.
+Most prominent of Sheldon's many traits is that he does not like any sort of change and complains even about even the littlest things.
 >Sheldon: Excuse me.
 This is not about protecting my friend.
 I’m a big fan of homeostasis.
 Do you know what that is?
 >Penny: Of course not.
 >Sheldon: Homeostasis refers to a system’s ability to regulate its internal environment and maintain a constant condition of properties like temperature or pH.